rkinde1/TravelPlanner484/README.md

 # Spring Break Features to do list:
 -Delete row functionality in Itinerary.js

--Duplicate place row functionality in Itinerary.js

 -Connecting cost of place to Budget feature

--Figure out how to save the data and send it to backend

 -make a landing page with the person's name

--make a create project page
+-Redirecting after login

+-Making routes private unless there is a user in GET request

+-sending data to backend from Itinerary as an array

 # Garett: Budget Feature
 # Tosin: Reservations page